 You’ve been of age for years, but midway to the bar you still get nervous.

 Walking there, it’s dark out and your jacket is too thin to block the gusts.
-Wet, coarse asphalt, alongside the concrete, alongside chainlink guarded baseball fields and short three-story apartment buildings.
-The occasional back-alley yellow cab making that dopplered paper rip noise cars make as they coast past through shallow puddles.
+Wet, coarse asphalt, alongside the concrete, alongside chainlink guarded baseball fields and three-story apartment buildings.
+The occasional back-alley yellow-cab making that dopplered paper rip noise cars make as they coast past through shallow puddles.
 Street-lights tinting things the rarely realistic slight-sepia of city night.

 At the entrance your nervousness peaks as your wallet is in motion preparing to provide identification.
 Why the guilt?

 It’s deeper than being afraid that they might not believe you’re you, or that even if you are you, that you’re simply not old enough.
 Instead, the standard they’re applying has always had some unspoken aspect to it, something more sophisticated, more quality-related than a yet-to-come birthday.
 Not any of that superficial distraction either: e.g. clothes, entourage, velvet rope.
 By now you’re reflexively over and above petty vanity like that, unaware of its existence at the same level of unconsciousness that you ignore panhandlers and protesters.
 It’s boring.
 Both need to lose the signs and the jingles.
 But in the other direction, there’s this bar.
 This is a scene you’ve volunteered for.
 It’s attractive.
 It has serious potential.
 You went out of your way to be here.
 To be terminally judged here is to fail against your own standard.
 A standard that you’ve never fully laid out for yourself and, in its ambiguity and through your own self-doubt, a standard that you’ve always wondered if you will ever meet.
 All of this is encapsulated in the more manifest embarrassment of neither knowing what to do with your hands or where to look (and for how long) as the guard reviews your license.
 Confidence is elusive.